 Since there are no blazed paths at the beginning, the book was the only way we found our way over to the BLUE trail.

 NJ Turnpike to exit 6 for the PA Turnpike (276W).
 Take 276W to the exit for 476N.
 Take 476N to exit 31.
 At the end of the ramp turn right for PA63N.
 PA63N until left on PA 29.

 Right on Deep Creek Road.
 Left on Synder Road into the park.
 About 1.75 hours from central NJ.
 Tolls on the turnpike, and around $4 each way on the PA Turnpike.

 Boat Launch Parking lot: N40 20.928 W75 29.483.
 There are also other parking lots for other trails in this park.

-Rest Rooms: Bathrooms in the parking lot.
-Also: Porta-johns at the amphitheater parking, equestrian campground, boat launch.
+Bathrooms in the parking lot.
+Also: Portable toilets at the amphitheater parking, equestrian campground, boat launch.

 A paved path leads to the amphitheater parking area where there was a trail kiosk with maps.
 However, you can just cut across the grass, heading for the driveway that leads out to the road.